The All-Joking, All-Drunken Synod of Fools and Jesters

 The All-Joking, All-Drunken Synod of Fools and Jesters (1692–1725) was a club founded by Peter I of Russia.
 The group included many of Peter's closest friends, and its activities centered mostly around drinking and reveling.
-The group was not without controversies; some of its parodies against the Church in particular were heavily criticized.
+The group was not without controversies; some of its parodies against the Russian Orthodox Church in particular were heavily criticized.

 The Jolly Company

 As a teenager and young adult, Peter I of Russia had a large group of friends and followers.
 Some were childhood friends who had been with him since throughout his stay at Preobrazhenskoye or before, such as Nikita Zotov and Fyodor Romodanovsky; others were older patriotic men from respected families, such as Prince Michael Cherkassky, Prince Peter Prozorovsky, and Fedor Golovin; and some others were foreigners, such as Patrick Gordon and Franz Lefort, whose company Peter enjoyed.
 Together, the "cohesive group" often wandered the countryside and interrupted noblemen, asking for food and shelter for the night.
 Known as the "Jolly Company", it had anywhere from 80 to 200 members.
 In addition to the vast varieties of food, games, and events at the parties the Jolly Company held, there were also substantial amounts of alcoholic beverages.

 In time, the Jolly Company held more and more parties within Moscow itself, often within the home of Franz Lefort.
 Lefort, however, had limited funds, and he could not often afford to host the Tsar.
 To assist Lefort, Peter first built Lefort a large dining hall, and when that grew to be too small, he built him a fully furnished stone mansion with a banquet hall that could hold 1,500 men.
 The hall would become "a kind of clubhouse" for the Jolly Company, even when Peter or Lefort were absent.